My ability is stronger than my disability.

 I was born in Mongolia one month premature, late at night in a hospital where there were very few doctors attending.
 My mother was giving birth to me when a nurse panicked and accidentally twisted my head and pushed me back into my mother's birth canal, depriving my brain of oxygen.
 When my mother pushed me out, I was purple and blue.
 A doctor rushed in and administered several injections into my skull.

-My family took me home and they noticed that I was developing slower than normal.
-I couldn’t sit up or turn over.
-During a checkup, my mother voiced her concerns to the doctor and he simply told her I was fat.
-When I got older, my younger cousin was walking and my Mother said, “If she can walk, why can’t you?”
+My family took me home and noticed I was developing slower than normal.
+I couldn't sit up or turn over.
+When my mother voiced her concerns to the doctor, he simply told her I was fat.
+Then one day, she watched my younger cousin walking and said to me, "If she can walk, why can't you?"